Sparsistent Estimation of Time-Varying Discrete Markov Random Fields: Introduction

-Consider the following real world problems: \begin{itemize} \item {\it Analysis of gene regulatory networks.} Suppose that we have a set of $n$ microarray measurements of gene expression levels, obtained at different stages during the development of an organism or at different times during the cell cycle.
+Classical literature mainly focuses on estimating a single static network underlying a complex system.
+However, in reality, many systems are inherently dynamic and can be better explained by a dynamic network whose structure evolves over time.
+Consider the following real world problems: \begin{itemize} \item{\it Analysis of gene regulatory networks.} Suppose that we have a set of $n$ microarray measurements of gene expression levels, obtained at different stages during the development of an organism or at different times during the cell cycle.
 Given this data, biologists would like to get insight into dynamic relationships between different genes and how these relations change at different stages of development.
 The problem is that at each time point there is only one or at most a few measurements of the gene expressions; and a naive approach to estimating the gene regulatory network, which uses only the data at the time point in question to infer the network, would fail.
 To obtain a good estimate of the regulatory network at any time point, we need to leverage the data collected at other time points and extract some information from them. \item {\it Analysis of stock market.} In a finance setting, we have values of different stocks at each time point.
 Suppose, for simplicity, that we only measure whether the value of a particular stock is going up or down.
-We would like to find the underlying transient relational patterns between different stocks from these measurements and get insight into how do these patterns change over time.
-Again, we only have one measurement at each time point and we need to leverage information from the data obtained at nearby time points. \item {\it Understanding social networks.} There are 100 Senators in the U.S. Senate and each can cast a vote on different bills.
+We would like to find the underlying transient relational patterns between different stocks from these measurements and get insight into how these patterns change over time.
+Again, we only have one measurement at each time point and we need to leverage information from the data obtained at nearby time points. \item{\it Understanding social networks.} There are 100 Senators in the U.S. Senate and each can cast a vote on different bills.
 Suppose that we are given $n$ voting records over some period of time.
 How can one infer the latent political liaisons and coalitions among different senators and the way these relationships change with respect to time and with respect to different issues raised in bills just from the voting records? \end{itemize}